Swetha-Vellampalli/udacity_project/README.md

 ### Logs
 Local logs are in /usr/tmp/logs/app.log
-The logs on AWS EKS are sent to Cloudwatch service and it can be monitored from there.
+The logs on AWS EKS are sent to Cloud watch service and it can be monitored from there.

 ### Rolling Update and 2 versions of the application
 To deploy two version of a microservice at the same time.